About the STD/HIV/Hepatitis Program

 - Prevention is primarily funded through a cooperative agreement with the Centers for Disease Control and Prevention.
 Additional funding from the state of Louisiana contributes to STD testing and treatment in parish health units.

 - Major prevention activities include HIV Counseling, Testing, and Linkage to Care Services, Prevention Materials Distribution, Partner Services, Community Planning, the Louisiana Statewide STD/HIV Infoline, and training and education.

-- Services provides a variety of patient care services to individuals living with HIV/AIDS, such as primary medical care, medications, dental services, assistance with transportation, rent and utilities, child care, supplemental food items, and other needed support services.
+- Services provides a variety of services to individuals living with HIV, such as health insurance assistance, medications, case management, and assistance with transportation, rent and utilities, child care, supplemental food items, and other needed support services.